Mia Khalifa (song): "Mia Khalifa" and TikTok memes

 The 15-second "hit or miss" snippet from "Mia Khalifa" was first uploaded to TikTok by a high-school age girl from South Dakota named Cheyanne Hays.
 Then, a British TikTok user named Georgia Twinn made a highly popular video using the same clip, drawing greater attention to the song.
-In October 2018, American cosplayer NyanNyanCosplay (known online as 'Kat') lip-synced the song while cosplaying as the character Nico Yazawa from the Japanese multimedia franchise Love Live!
-Kat's video was likely the catalyst that inspired the viral phenomenon around the song.
+In October 2018, an American cosplayer named Kat (known online as 'NyanNyanCosplay') lip-synced the song while dressed as the character Nico Yazawa from the Japanese multimedia franchise Love Live!
+Kat's video became a viral meme, and was likely the catalyst that inspired the viral phenomenon around the song.
 The video spread to YouTube, where PewDiePie—already the most popular individual YouTuber—reused her clip several times in his own videos.
 English cosplayer Belle Delphine, who has been noted for popularizing the e-girl aesthetic online, also uploaded a notable video of her lip-syncing and dancing along to the song.
 The Daily Dot wrote that "Delphine's brilliant pink hair and coy personality quickly made the video a hit."

+In early July of 2026, the verse "Don't you wish you changed your past?
+'Cause it's so bad" began to be used on the social media platform TikTok.
+It's typically used when a user uploads a video, with the intention of exposing a, typically, influencer or celebrity's past, usually in a negative way.
+The first photo or clip with text reading, "Don't you wish you changed your past?", then a photo, or video, appears of the person with text reading, "'Cause it's so bad", accompanied with the selected person participating in an activity criticized by the public.